stat6250-s17/course-questions-wiki/week-01/README.md

 - Answer (dlee117-stat6250): Asking and answering substantive questions helps you understand and remember important course concepts, which will help you study for the final exam.
 - Question (aoneill2-stat6250): Can we get extra credit for building projects and programs on repositories on GitHub as part of a portfolio?
 - Answer (ilankham−stat6250): Possibly; please DM in Slack to discuss specific ideas.
+- *Question* (yren10-stat6250): What if you didn't make any mistakes till end of the quarter? are we all going to get a extra point for the perfection?

 [Course Structure Quiz, Problem 9]